-During the 2012-13 school year, construction was completed on a new quarter-mile track that encloses a new field.
-This new edition was funded by the Measure J bond.
+During the 2012-13 school year, construction was completed on a new quartermile track that encloses a new field.
+The Measure J bond funded this new edition.
 Traina Elementary School students began using this new track and field area in fall of 2013.